Carnival eyes new China line for burgeoning cruise market

 "We are working with a strategic partner that can help us explore immediate ways to impact cruise growth in China, including the possibility of a new Chinese cruise brand and new destinations," he said in a statement emailed to Reuters.

-Though growth is expected to be strong in China, cruises are a relatively new vacation option for Chinese travelers.
-Operators like Carnival have resorted to sometimes quirky measures to convince skeptical consumers of the value of cruising, ranging from a menu inspired by an ex-president to classes in foreign languages and silver service.
+Though growth is expected to be strong in China, cruises are a relatively new vacation option for Chinese travellers.
+Operators like Carnival have resorted to sometimes quirky measures to convince sceptical consumers of the value of cruising, ranging from a menu inspired by an ex-president to classes in foreign languages and silver service.

 The U.S. firm expects to carry 500,000 cruise passengers in China this year, up 140 percent from 2013, it said.
 Rival Royal Caribbean Cruises Ltd plans to move one of its new, nearly $1 billion Quantum class ships to China this year.